ambernettech/chefdk-fundamentals/scene_06.md

 38
 -

-And execute `kitchen converge` to validate that our apache cookbook's default recipe is able to converge on the centos-six-dot-four instance.
+And execute `kitchen converge` to validate that our apache cookbook's default recipe is able to converge on the ubuntu-fourteen-dot-zero-four instance.

 -
 39